adambard/learnxinyminutes-docs/ada.html.markdown

---  Ada has a real module system, they are called packages and are split into --  two component parts, the specification (this file) and a body, the other. package Stuff is
+--  Ada has a real module system, they are called packages and are split into --  two component parts, the specification (this file) and a body, the other.
+--  It is important to introduce packages early, as you will be using them from --  the start. package Stuff is
    --  pragma Preelaborate;